Empowering lifelong skill development with story-centric product design

 Despite the challenges, our team remained determined to reframe big goals into achievable steps, fostering self-confidence, self-efficacy, and a stronger sense of identity.
 I’m proud of what we accomplished in 10 weeks, but even more so of the insights we gained along the way—unsurprisingly, we did a lot of learning ourselves. 🧡

-Some great learning moments:
+Key learning moments:

 When in doubt, research or test.